Oaksas/awuchachign-front-end-react/README.md

 # Awuchachign Gebeya

-A web frontend application built with React.js that serves as "Awuchachgn Mahiber", which is a term in Ethiopa to refer people gathering and contribution to help the less fortuante.
+a web frontend application for a simple image sharing social media with full functionality of Like, Pin, and other.
 ## Available Scripts

 In the project directory, you can run: